Capital thinking, globally minded

 Te Herenga Waka – Victoria University of Wellington draws on its capital city location to carry out world-class research and teaching, and to make connections here and around the world.

 This is a place where learning flourishes and people are equipped to transform society.
-We grow the capability, skills, and confidence of all our students and support them to pursue their passion and excel in their chosen area of study.
+We grow the capability, skills and confidence of all our students and support them to pursue their passion and excel in their chosen area of study.

 E ngā tauira Māori

 Te Herenga Waka – Victoria University of Wellington is a global–civic university with our marae at our heart.

-Āwhina, the Māori student support team, works across all campuses and has staff who can help you with one-on-one advising, study tutorials and wānanga.
-They also organise workshops on topics such as applying for scholarships, career development, and connecting with industry.
-The Māori Learning Advisor at Student Learning offers one-on-one sessions and workshops to help you develop your writing, study, and assignment skills.
+Āwhina, the Māori student support team, works across all campuses and provides a focal point for tauira Māori.
+The Māori Learning Adviser at Te Taiako—Student Learning offers one-on-one sessions and workshops to help you develop your writing, study and assignment skills.

-Ngāi Tauira, the Māori students’ association, represents the interests of all tauira Māori at the University.
-They also run a range of social and cultural events, as do other subject-based student associations including Ngā Rangahautira (the Māori Law students’ association), Ngā Taura Ūmanga (the Māori Commerce students’ association), and Te Hōhaieti o te Reo Māori ki Wikitōria (the Māori Language Society).
+Ngāi Tauira, the Māori students’ association, represents the interests of all tauira Māori at the university.
+It also runs a range of social and cultural events, as do other subject-based Māori student associations.

-Talofa lava, Kia orana, Mālō e lelei, Ni sa bula vinaka, Fakaalofa lahi atu, Fakatalofa atu, Kam na mauri, Gud de tru, Kaselehlie, Halo olgeta, Ia orana, Aloha mai e, Noa’ia, Kia ora, warm Pasifika greetings.
+Tālofa lava, Kia orana, Mālō e lelei, Ni sa bula vinaka, Fakaalofa lahi atu, Fakatalofa atu, Kam na mauri, Gud de tru, Kaselehlie, Halo olgeta, Ia orana, Aloha mai e, Noa’ia, Kia ora, warm Pasifika greetings.